What is it?

 How does it work?

-FAFSA on the Web applicants and parents of dependent applicants who indicate they have filed a 2012 federal tax return will be given the option to leave the FAFSA site and pull their information directly from the IRS website.
+FAFSA applicants and parents of dependent applicants who indicate they have already filed a 2014 federal tax return will be given the option to leave the FAFSA site and pull their information directly from the IRS website.
 A FAFSA PIN will be required to use the Date Retrieval tool.

 Applicants and parents may also skip the option to use Data Retrieval.